Cost of Living in Ohio [2025]

 Fitness

 Ohio is a midwestern state known for its windy, snowy, and freezing winters.
-The freezing winter months can make outdoor exercise challenging to maintain year-round.
+The colder months can make outdoor exercise challenging to keep up year-round.
 To maintain your fitness, you might want to consider a gym membership.

 • Dayton: $33.34/month